Surrey Venture Studio

 What are the key stages of the programme?

-Two-day ideation workshop in February, followed by a six-month accelerator for selected projects.
+Two-day ideation workshop in June and July, followed by a six-month accelerator for selected projects.

 What are the confirmed dates of the Ideation Workshops?